larssb/HealOps/healOps.ReadMe.md

         * The reporting system backend used.
 Possible values are so far (171030)
             * OpenTSDB

+## Tasks

+    * Windows Scheduled Tasks.
+        * The type of task created is specifically a PowerShell job.
+Therefore the location of the job will be > \Scheduled Tasks Root\Microsoft\Windows\PowerShell\ScheduledJobs
+        * The job definition will be stored in the context of the user with which you created the job, even though the job is being executed as another user.
+            >> e.g. $jobDef = [Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition]::LoadFromStore('TestingHealOps', 'C:\Users\%username%\AppData\Local\Microsoft\Windows\PowerShell\ScheduledJobs'); $jobDef.Run()"
+    * Linux/MacOS cron job.
+        *

 ## Termonology

     * HealOpsPackage > A unit of execution in relative to the testing and repairing of "X" IT Service/Entity.